feelpp/feelpp-book/QuickReference/solver.md

 **Matrix Definition** A  matrix is a linear transformation between finite dimensional vector spaces.

 **Assembling a matrix**
-\b Assembling a matrix means defining it's action in terms of entries (usually stored in a sparse format).
+Assembling a matrix means defining it's action as entries stored in a sparse or dense format.
+For example, in the finite element context, the format is sparse.

 **Symmetric matrix**
 $$A = A^T$$